|

 When we reached the top, just before the parking area and entrance we had a magnificent view of the ocean, and all the lush green jungle surrounding it.
 It’s worth taking a few moments to stop and appreciate this panoramic viewpoint, the waterfalls will still be there in five minutes’ time so slow down and take it all in.

 At the parking area, we paid our entrance fee to officials in a tent.
-We had a choice whether to walk the remaining 500m down to Tumalog Falls, or pay P50 for a round-trip habal-habal from one of the locals.
+We had a choice whether to walk the remaining 500m down to Tumalog Falls, or pay a local for a round-trip habal-habal.
 It’s a way of giving them an income, and will save punishing your calves, as we discovered when we opted to walk.

 It’s a steep hill down, but only takes a few minutes, however the return journey back up will probably take a little longer.
 After walking down the hill, we reached the stony entrance, and could hear the falls before seeing them.
 Tumalog Falls are set in the jungle and it’s a beautiful dreamy sight.
 We stopped first at a small milky blue rock pool which was surrounded by green plants.
 It reminded me a little of the secret pool we discovered when visiting Taginis Falls, quaint and pretty.